Gunmen invade Nigerian Defence Academy, kill 2 personnel, abduct 1 -

 Tuesday, August 24, 2021 12:44 pm

 What happened this morning was like the mouse daring the lion in its den.
-The only trouble was that the rat included casualties on the jungle king.
+The only trouble was that the rat inflicted casualties on the jungle king.
 Unfortunate!

+Here is how.
 The security architecture of the Nigerian Defence Academy was compromised early this morning by unknown gunmen who gained access into the residential area within the Academy in Afaka.

 This is contained in a press statement signed by Major Bashir Muhd Jajira,